Conservation and Improvement of Adequate Working Environment

 can take leave for nursing a child

-in the third grade or under in elementary school
+in the sixth grade or under in elementary school

 (five days/year for one child;